 For the most part plan your outfits around two things: some city (jeans in Cape Town) and mostly camping layers.

 Also, keep in mind the only time you’ll be threading through the wilderness is in the Okavango Delta when you’ll probably appreciate some cargo pants (or similar) and trainers as the brush can be thick.

 These are the best leggings for women that travel as voted for by our readers!

 In Zanzibar, it’s pretty relaxed so a flowy maxi dress or summer dress is good and if you don’t bring one, buy one there!
 There is amazing souvenir shopping.

 Traveling by Overland Truck

 The rest of the time, if you’re stuck in an overland truck – comfort is the best thing when you’re sitting for 12 hours at a time on bumpy roads so a strong sports bra is a must!

 The one thing I wish I had on my overland trips is a female urinary device because the only bathroom breaks you get are in the bush.
 Finding adequate coverage can be a challenge so you might get comfortable with flashing your bum at the other women on the trip.

 For luggage, check out the Osprey Farpoint 55L.
 It’s kind of perfection.
-I use it with the eBags packing cube set.
+I use it with the compass rose packing cubes.
 I found it easier to lug a soft bag than a suitcase as everyone’s gear gets piled up under the truck.